memfault/interrupt/_drafts/unit-testing-basics.md

 - **Fakes** will be a working implementation, but will usually substitute its dependencies with something simpler and easier for a test environment.
-  Example: An in-memory key/value store vs A NOR Flash backed Key/Value store.
+  Example: an in-memory key/value store vs a NOR Flash backed Key/Value store.
 - **Stubs** will be an implementation that returns canned values, generally always returning valid or invalid values.
 - **Mocks** are an implementation that is controlled by the unit test.
 They can